 Cyclists decided not to ride the stage as a protest over what they described as mistreatment by the Italian police and fatigue due to a sleepless night.
 Race director Carmine Castellano said that “The Giro has lost an arm, and I have lost a piece of my heart”.

 Gilberto Simoni (Lampre) won the 2001 Giro d’Italia.

-Stage 16, a 163 km going from Conegliano to Corvara in Badia featured four major ascents: Forcella Staulanza, Passo di Fedaia, Passo di Pordoi and Passo di Campolongo.
-Julio Alberto Pérez Cuapio (Panaria) was first atop Pordoi and became the first Mexican to win the prize.
-He also won the stage.
+Stage 16, a 163 km going from Conegliano to Corvara in Badia featured four major ascents: Forcella Staulanza, Passo di Fedaia, Passo di Pordoi, and Passo di Campolongo.
+Julio Alberto Pérez Cuapio (Panaria) attacked on the first climb and never seen again.
+He was first atop Pordoi and became the first Mexican to win the prize.
+He rode alone to Corvara and won the stage.

 Gilberto Simoni (Saeco) won the 2003 Giro with a commanding 7 min 6 sec margin over the second place Stefano Garzelli (Vini Caldirola-Sidermec).
 Fredy González finished in 35th place, 1 hr 5 min 36 sec down.

 2004: Passo di Gavia (2,621 m / 8,599 ft), Vladimir Miholjević (Croatia)

 Stage 18 of 2004 was short but tough: 118 km route from Cles to Bormio 2000 featured three main ascents: Passo del Tonale, Passo di Gavia and Bormio 2000.
 Around after 30 kilometers, 20 riders broke away – none of them were the threat to the general classification.
 Vladimir Miholjević (Alessio-Bianchi) attacked on Gavia climb and he was first at the snow-covered summit of Gavia, becoming the first Croatian to win the Cima Coppi prize.